 Examples of Anti-Patterns

-- a popular idea
+- a popular solution

-- which actually has negative consequences
+- which has negative consequences

 - despite a better solution already existing